SEG-UNIBE/cdv-explorer/README.md

 # Documentation

 ## Requirements
-- **`github_token.txt`**: Just paste a github token from your account inside this file
+- Git: The script requires Git to clone and update the BIP repository.

 ## Main.py
 Manages all the logic.
 Once you added the github token, you can run ```main.py```.
 It will
-- download all the BIPs and the corresponding files
+- Clone the BIP repository if it’s not already present or update it if it is.
+- Extract metadata from the Git history.
-- extract the preamble
+- Extract the preamble from each BIP document.
-- get metadata and creates insights
+- Generate insights from the BIP contents.
-- adds all these datapoints to the corresponding JSON files
+- Store all extracted data into JSON files.

 ## Download.py
-Downloads all BIP's as *.md or *.mediawiki files & also downloads all associated files for each BIP.
+Clones all BIP's as *.md or *.mediawiki files & also downloads all associated files for each BIP.
-All files are saved into __bips_downloaded__.
+All files are saved into __bips_cloned__.
-Associated files are saved into the corresponding __bips_downloaded/bips_xxxx__ folder.
+Associated files are saved into the corresponding __bips_cloned/bips_xxxx__ folder.

 ## preamble_extraction.py
-The <code>< pre>...< /pre></code> block gets extracted out of every .md/.mediawiki files inside the __bips_downloaded__ folder.
+The <code>< pre>...< /pre></code> block gets extracted out of every .md/.mediawiki files inside the __bips_cloned__ folder.
 It differentiates between the required fields and the optional fields.
 If you have multi-line fields as they often appear in 'author' and 'licences', it adds a list to the corresponding key.
 The extracted information inside the preamble gets placed in the __preamble__ section inside the JSON file.